anilhbtiit/envoyClone/docs/root/configuration/other_features/dlb.rst

 This connection balancer extension provides Envoy with low latency networking by integrating with `Intel DLB <https://networkbuilders.intel.com/solutionslibrary/queue-management-and-load-balancing-on-intel-architecture>`_ through the libdlb library.

-The DLB connection balancer is only included in :ref:`contrib images <install_contrib>`
+The DLB connection balancer is only included in :ref:`contrib images <install_contrib>`.

 Example configuration
 ---------------------